-Each data station, whether streamsite or well, in this report is assigned a unique identification number.
+Each data station, whether streamgage or well, in this report is assigned a unique identification number.
+This number is unique in that it applies specifically to a given station and to no other.
 The number usually is assigned when a station is first established and is retained for that station indefinitely.
 The systems used by the U.S. Geological Survey to assign identification numbers for surface-water stations and for ground-water well sites differ, but both are based on geographic location.
-The "downstream order" system is used for regular surface-water stations and the "latitude-longitude" system is used for wells and for surface-water stations where only miscellaneous observations are made.
+The "downstream-order" system is used for surface-water stations and the "latitude-longitude" system is used for wells.